 Perhaps the crown jewel in the toolkit is remote support.
 With remote desktop software, employees can take control of a user’s desktop, laptop, mobile device or tablet to see and diagnose problems for themselves.
-Remote help desk software lets technicians easily run diagnostics, look at settings, change configurations, download files and drivers, and walk users through features of their device or show them how to use a certain application.
+Enterprise grade remote help desk software lets technicians easily run diagnostics, look at settings, change configurations, download files and drivers, and walk users through features of their device or show them how to use a certain application.

 Integrations allow IT help desk technicians to do the following:

 Streamline support tasks – Technicians can start remote desktop online sessions from within ticketing and CRM applications.
 There is no need to manually switch, log in and start each session.
 This makes workflows more efficient for technicians and improves their productivity and customer service for supported users.

 Single sign-on – Integration with other applications allows technicians to enter credentials only once and be able to start remote IT support sessions from other applications without having to enter their credentials again.
 This removes at least one step in the workflow for technicians and allows them to work more efficiently.